boxen/puppet-ruby/README.md

 * `ruby::global` does not work with chruby
 * rbenv plugin support is gone
+* bundler is no longer installed by default
 * rubies now live in /opt/rubies instead of /opt/boxen/rbenv/versions
 * the module-data module is now **required**